Puma Pepper Hot Sauce Recipe

 • gloves, nitrile or latex

-• 6 fresh puma peppers, tops and seeds removed – OR leave the seeds in, if you want a hotter sauce (habaneros can be used as a replacement if needed)
+• 6 fresh puma peppers, tops and seeds/ribs removed – OR leave the seeds (along with the ribs and white material surrounding the seeds) in, if you want a hotter sauce (habaneros can be used as a replacement if you don’t have enough puma peppers)

 • 2 bell peppers, tops and seeds removed